 - Concerns are raised by parents/class teachers/school staff/child.

 - Concerns are raised by external agencies eg. GP, school nurse, speech and language therapist etc.

 - Limited progress is being made in accordance with age related expectations.

 - There is a change in the pupil’s behaviour or progress.

 - Information provided by previous settings eg. Pre-school/nursery.

 What should I do if I think my child may have special educational needs?

 If you as parents/carers have a concern about your child, the first person you should speak to about it, is the class teacher.
 You can make an appointment to discuss your concerns.

-If appropriate, the concern will then be shared with the Special Educational Needs Co-ordinator (SENCO), Mrs Webb.
+If appropriate, the concern will then be shared with the Special Educational Needs Co-ordinator (SENCO), Mrs Ascott.
 You may then be asked to attend further meetings to discuss and agree the next steps for your child.